ailiop/idvf/CONTRIBUTING.md

     request body.
 -   [Squash partial commits][github-squash-commit].
 -   If applicable, draft some relevant text to be added to or amended in the README.
-Please include the text in the pull request body, *not* as part of the commit.
+Please include the text in the pull request comments, *not* as part of the commit.

 We encourage you to open a new issue to discuss any intended contributions prior to developing or submitting a pull request.